uD1Y/Image-Processing-Project/README.md

 ```(Xn+1) = (Yn) + 1 − a.(Xn)```
 ```(Yn+1) = b * (Xn)```
 - The map depends on two parameters, a and b, which for the classical Hénon map have values of a = 1.4 and b = 0.3.
 For the classical values the Hénon map is chaotic.
 For other values of a and b the map may be chaotic, intermittent, or converge to a periodic orbit.

-#### Rubix's Cube
-- Rubik's cube principle is used to scramble the original image pixels.
-This method changes the position of the pixels.
-Here two random keys are used.
-Using these two secret keys, the circular shift is applied to all the rows and columns.
-To improve the security the steps can be repeated as many times required.
-  - Rubik’s cube encryption
-  - Rubik’s cube decryption
-- Regarding the algorithm
-  1. Permute your pixels by first rotating each row and column by some steps
-  2. Encrypt each pixel using XOR (probably this step is meant to obfuscate the permutation from step 1)
-  3. Repeat a couple of times
-  - The algorithm uses a "seed" of (number of columns + number of rows + 1) numbers to define individual rotations for each row and column, and individual XOR values for each pixel.
-  - The "Rubiks Cube" helps by providing a non-trivial scheme that can be defined with a relatively low number of key values.